-For the first time in NCAA Tournament history, a No. 16 seed has beaten a No. 1 seed.
+It took 136 games, but a No. 16 seed beat a No. 1 seed in the NCAA Tournament for the first time when UMBC stunned Virginia in 2018.
 Here are the 12 near-Cinderellas that came close to pulling off the biggest upset of them all -- and the one time the glass slipper fit.

 2018: UMBC 74, Virginia 54